 Problem

-Generating a support bundle results in a tarball that only contains a single README.md
+Generating a Terraform Enterprise support bundle results in a tarball that contains only a single README.md file.

 Cause

-There are a few reasons why support bundle generation may fail:
+There are several reasons why support bundle generation may fail:

 -